danielsaidi/website_danielsaidi/_posts/2020/2020-06-05-keychain-access.md

 ---
-title:  "Using keychain to read and store data on iOS"
+title:  "Using the iOS keychain to persist data"
 date:   2020-06-05 10:00:00 +0100
 tags:   swift keychain
 icon:   swift